codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 <script src="https://gist.github.com/codenart/41ed191731484930e63d9a340aa8d8d3.js">
 </script>

-I've been using `id selectors` to simplify all the examples.
-But, the front selectors can be `class selectors` or `basic selectors`. :D
+For all the examples in this tutorial, I've been using `id selectors` for better explanation.
+But, the front selectors can be `class selectors` or `basic selectors`.

 Our tutorial about
 [combining-selectors](https://codenart.github.io{{ page.url }} "ext") has finished.